Fed: Will use ‘full range of tools’ to boost economy

 In its semi-annual monetary policy report to Congress, the central bank said Friday that the COVID-19 outbreak was causing “tremendous human and economic hardship across the United States and around the world.”

-To combat those hardships, the Fed said it’s “committed to using its full range of tools to support the U.S. economy in this challenging time.”
+In response, the Fed said it’s “committed to using its full range of tools to support the U.S. economy in this challenging time.”

 The Fed’s report comes two days after a policy meeting where the central bank kept it benchmark interest rate at a record low of zero to 0.25% and signaled that it planned to keep it there for some time.
 The Fed said it would keep buying billions of dollars of Treasury and mortgage-backed securities to support the operations of financial market.